yoshid8s/ca-manager-extended-unofficial/docs/difference_from_original.md

 ## Positioning of this Report

-This report summarizes the differences between the official CA Manager (v0.4.3) provided by [Originator Profile Collaboratice Innovation Partnership (OP-CIP)](https://github.com/originator-profile) and an unofficial extended version of the CA Manager that we have independently extended.
+This report summarizes the differences between the official CA Manager (v0.4.3) provided by [Originator Profile Collaborative Innovation Partnership (OP-CIP)](https://github.com/originator-profile) and an unofficial extended version of the CA Manager that we have independently extended.

 ## Background of Development